National Treasure: Book of Secrets: Accolades

 The film earned two Razzie Award nominations including Worst Actor for Nicolas Cage (also for Ghost Rider and Next) and Worst Supporting Actor for Jon Voight (also for Bratz: The Movie, September Dawn, and Transformers), but lost both categories to Eddie Murphy for Norbit.
 The film was nominated for Best Movie at the 2008 MTV Movie Awards, but lost to Transformers.

 Home media

 National Treasure: Book of Secrets was released on DVD, UMD, and Blu-ray Disc on May 20, 2008 (June 2, 2008, in the UK).
+A two-disc collector's edition DVD was also released.
 In the opening weekend, 3,178,631 DVD units were sold, bringing in $50,826,310 in revenue.
 As of August 2009, 5,873,640 DVD units have been sold, generating revenue of $93,132,076.
 This does not include Blu-ray Disc sales or DVD rentals.

 The film has been retitled National Treasure 2: Book of Secrets for all three releases.
 The film's official website has also been changed accordingly.

 A special edition, called the "National Treasure Presidential Edition", contains National Treasure and National Treasure 2: Book of Secrets inside a letter book which is a replica of the Presidents' secret book from National Treasure 2: Book of Secrets.